-(1) In the Cefetra Group Segment and in parts of the Agri Trade & Service Segment, BayWa AG acts as a broker or trader and sells goods as a commodity trader.
+1 In the Cefetra Group Segment and in parts of the Agri Trade & Service Segment, BayWa AG acts as a broker or trader and sells goods as a commodity trader.
 Inventories are primarily acquired with the intention of selling them in the near future and generating a profit from fluctuations in price or traders' margin.
 The purchase and sales contracts entered into in this connection are measured at fair value through profit or loss in accordance with the requirements of IFRS 9 in conjunction with IFRS 13.
 The inventories acquired in this connection are measured at fair value through profit or loss less costs to sell in accordance with IAS 2.5 and IAS 2.3(b) in conjunction with IFRS 13 if the requirements are met in certain subunits.
 Areas within the Agri Trade & Service Segment apply cash flow hedge accounting.
-In this case, the effects from the measurement of the physical contracts enter into are recognized directly in other comprehensive income and are recognized at fair value in accordance with IFRS 15.
+In this case, the effects from the measurement of the physical contracts enter into are recognized directly in other comprehensive income and are recognized in profit or loss when the hedged transactions are realized.
+In the case of physical settlement of sales contracts, revenue is recognized at fair value in accordance with IFRS 15.
 In certain circumstances, contracts are not settled physically and instead the purchase and sales contracts are offset with the same business partner without physical settlement.
 The gain/loss of these "washouts" is presented as a net figure under cost of materials at the BayWa AG Group's trading companies (when applying IAS 2.5 and IAS 2.3(b) in conjunction with IFRS 13) or under other operating expenses/other operating income at the other companies.